anarchivist/nyac-2014-presentation/presentation.md

 <div role="note" class="note">
 DPLA didn’t just appear one day as a small start-up non-profit.
 Instead, it was the result of a two-year grassroots planning initiative that started in 2010.
-The DPLA planning process began in October 2010 at a meeting in Cambridge, MA.
+The DPLA planning process began in October 2010 at a meeting in Cambridge, Massachusetts.
 During this meeting, 40 leaders from libraries, foundations, academia, and technology projects agreed to work together to create "an open, distributed network of comprehensive online resources that would draw on the nation’s living heritage from libraries, universities, archives, and museums in order to educate, inform, and empower everyone in current and future ­generations."
 That single sentence banded together hundreds toward a common goal of building a national digital library platform.
 </div>